Patient education: Antinuclear antibodies (ANA) (Beyond the Basics)

 ANTINUCLEAR ANTIBODIES TESTING

-- A positive test for ANA may assist healthcare providers in establishing the diagnosis of an autoimmune disease and may help determine the specific type of autoimmune disease that is affecting a patient.
+●A positive test for antinuclear antibodies (ANA) may assist health care providers in establishing the diagnosis of an autoimmune disease and may help determine the specific type of autoimmune disease that is affecting a patient.

 THE SIGNIFICANCE OF ANTINUCLEAR ANTIBODIES

-Patients with the following systemic autoimmune diseases may have a positive test for ANA:
+Patients with the following systemic autoimmune diseases may have a positive test for antinuclear antibodies (ANA):

 Patients with organ-specific autoimmune diseases may also have a positive test for ANA.
 These diseases include:

-- Gastrointestinal diseases (autoimmune hepatitis, primary biliary cirrhosis, inflammatory bowel disease)
+●Gastrointestinal diseases (autoimmune hepatitis, primary biliary cholangitis [also known as primary biliary cirrhosis], inflammatory bowel disease)

 Patients with infectious diseases may also test positive for ANA.
 These diseases include: